-Nurturing sibling relationships is an aspect of parenting I want to thrive in!
+Improving sibling relationships is an aspect of parenting I want to thrive in!
 Mothering and parenthood are legit hard.
 It’s a high and holy calling on us.
 And I hope something shared here can bring more peace to your home, where there might be chaos.

-However, because we put an emphasis on our children getting along with each other – and have from the very beginning – they are best friends.
-Here are the things we purposely implemented in our family culture to nurture the relationships among our children.
+However, because we put an emphasis on our children getting along with each other – and have from the very beginning – I can safely say that they are best friends.
+Here are the things we purposely implemented in our family culture to nurture and improve the relationships among our children.

 Valuing Sibling Relationships

 I grew up as an only child.
 As a kid, I longed for that best friend who would be with me through thick and thin no matter what.
 I wanted so badly a connection like reading each other’s thoughts without saying a word.

 Childhood friendships can graze the surface of this, but those relationships tend to be fluid and temporary.
-They depend on where you live, what school you go to, etc. And those things often change.
+They depend on where you live, your school, etc. And those things often change.

-Teaching Conflict Resolution
+Teaching & Improving Conflict Resolution

-Teaching conflict resolution is essential to nurturing sibling relationships.
-I have shamelessly been a helicopter parent regarding conflict resolution with our children.
-This meant having them repeat what I say when resolving a conflict (over and over again).
+In the toddler years, I had them repeat what I said when resolving a fight or disagreement (over and over again).
 I intentionally taught them the words and tone to use when speaking to each other.

 This is especially poignant, as I call my now 2-year-old the toddleriest toddler I have ever had.
 He is in his learning stage, and my older two often have to give him grace when they don’t feel like it.
 That’s a good life lesson.

-Nurturing the Heart
+Parenting & Encouraging the Heart

 We recently dealt with this.
 The frustrated child yelled because they felt like their sibling wasn’t listening.
 After discussing appropriate ways to express frustration (yelling at people is not one of them), we talked to the other sibling about the importance of active listening and how it hurts people’s feelings when they don’t feel heard.

-It takes a lot more work on the front end.
+It takes a lot more work on the front end to be this involved in all their sibling squabbles.
 It would be much easier for me to separate the two kids and have a blanket “no yelling” statement, then move on.

-For example, we don’t allow our kids to compete against each other.
+For example, we don’t allow our kids to compete against each other in skill-based play.
 They can use teamwork to complete tasks, whether chores or just playing a game.
 But they can’t try to beat each other.

 I would love to hear how you nurture sibling relationships with your kids.
 Share what has worked in your family, so we can learn from each other.